cedricwalter/cedricwalter.github.io/_posts/2006-03-09-troubleshooting.md

 ---

 <span style="FONT-WEIGHT: bold; COLOR: rgb(255,0,0); FONT-FAMILY: Arial Black">Golden Rules
-Do not contact me directly, this component is used worldwide (&gt; 20 000 installations as today 2006.03.04) and I can not help personally all people.
+Do not contact me directly, this component is used worldwide (> 20 000 installations as today 2006.03.04) and I can not help personally all people.

 <span style="FONT-WEIGHT: bold; COLOR: rgb(255,0,0); FONT-FAMILY: Arial Black">If some problems arise